Skip to main

 1. Health care colleges have the option of sending undergraduate and graduate course proposals to the HCCC, but are not required to do so unless the course includes direct patient contact and/or care.

-2. Courses taken by both undergraduate and graduate students (400G- and 500-level courses) are reviewed by both the Undergraduate and Graduate Councils.
+2. Courses taken by both undergraduate and graduate students (400G- and 500-level courses) are reviewed by both the UC and GC.

 4. The academic council will then send a course proposal to the Office of the Provost.

-5. Office personnel will put reviewed courses on a 10-day post for review.
+5. Office personnel will put reviewed courses on a campus awareness post for review.
 Any concerns about a particular course proposal can be brought to the Office of the Provost, which will facilitate next steps.

-6. After the 10-day post comes to an end, Office of the Provost personnel will send notice of approved courses to the Registrar and to other campus individuals, including the contact person(s).
+6. After the campus awareness post comes to an end, Office of the Provost personnel will send notice of approved courses to the Registrar and to other campus individuals, including the contact person(s).
 This email is formal notice that the approval process was completed.

 7. The Registrar’s office will enter the course information into UK's systems and the course can be offered as early as the following fall semester.